College collaboration fund (CCF) - A peer-support programme to help FE colleges share good practice and develop quality improvement priorities

 In-kind costs

-In-kind costs are not eligible, for example, salary payments for staff redeployed to the programme of works.
+In-kind costs are not eligible as match funding, for example, salary payments for staff redeployed to the programme of works.

 Temporary costs

-You can include temporary costs, for example, replacing staff who are working on the programme of works.
+You can include temporary costs as match funding, for example, replacing staff who are working on the programme of works.

 VAT

-Total eligible costs may include irrecoverable VAT but you will not be able to claim for additional funding above the amount you have been awarded to cover any additional VAT liability.
+Total eligible costs may include irrecoverable VAT, but you will not be able to claim for additional funding above the amount you have been awarded to cover any additional VAT liability.

 Conditions of funding